 Maruti Suzuki DZire Price List

-Maruti Suzuki DZire launched in India at a starting price of Rs 5.56 Lakh.
+Maruti Suzuki DZire launched in India at a starting price of Rs 5.83 Lakh.
 Check out the Maruti Suzuki DZire which comes in following versions.
-Get more info the new Maruti Suzuki DZire with on road price, mileage, specifications, review and images.
-Check mileage of new Maruti Suzuki DZire with photos. features, colours, comparisons, video review, user reviews & latest news in India on autoX.
+Get more info the new Maruti Suzuki DZire with on road price, mileage, specifications and images.
+Check mileage of new Maruti Suzuki DZire with photos. features, colours, comparisons, videos and latest news in India on autoX.

 Colors of Maruti Suzuki DZire